UP-Prayer-Team/UP-Prayer-Service/API Reference.md

 Important properties of Reservations:
  - Unique ID (PRIVATE (only sent to requests authorized with the `spectator` role, used for identifying Reservations for confirming, deleting, etc)
  - Optional Location (Country & district for visualization, analytics, etc)
+ - Optional Charity (Endorsement user intends to donate to)
  - Email (PRIVATE (only sent to requests authorized with the `spectator` role), for delivering reminder emails, confirming the Reservation, etc)
  - Year, month, date, and slot number